nextras/orm/docs/entity.md

 #### Getters and setters

-Entity allows you to implement own getters and setters to modify the passed value.
+Entity allows you to implement your own getters and setters to modify the passed value.
 These methods are optional and should be defined as `protected`.
-The method name consists of the `getter` prefix, and a property name, `setter` prefix respectively.
+The method name consists of the `getter` prefix and a property name, or `setter` prefix respectively.
 You can define just one of them.
-Getters and setters are not supported for property wrappers (e.g., that relationships cannot have them).
+Getters and setters are not supported for property wrappers (e.g., relationships cannot have them).

-Getter method receives the stored value as the first parameter and returns the desired value.
-Setter method receives the user given value and returns the desired value for storing it in the entity.
+Getter methods receive the stored value as the first parameter and return the desired value.
+Setter methods receive the user-given value and return the desired value for storing it in the entity.
 Getters of virtual properties do not receive any value (always receive a null value).

 ```php
 /**